xyyuhans/about/index.md

 - Bachelor student majoring in Electronics
 - GPA: 3.82/4
-- Interested in RF (radio frequency) and embedded systems
+- Interested in RF and embedded systems

 ## Knowledge